dmilestone/sqlalchemy-challenge/README.md

 Return a JSON list of Temperature Observations (tobs) for the previous year.
   d. '/api/v1.0/<start>' and '/api/v1.0/<start>/<end>' - Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.

-## Output
+## Output/Conclusion

 1. Bar chart showing the last 12 months of particiaption data
 ![bar1](barplot1.png)

-2. Histogram showing observables from tmost active stations - The most active station is WAIHEE 837.5, HI US with 2772 records.
+2. Histogram showing observables from most active stations - The most active station is WAIHEE 837.5, HI US with 2772 records.
 ![histogram](histogram1.png)

 3. Bar chart for average temperature in Hawaii over my designated vacation dates.
 Used the peak-to-peak (tmax-tmin) value as the y error bar (yerr).
+The average temperature over my chosen dates is 74 degress farenheit with the historical low at 67 degrees and historical high at 80 degrees.
 ![bar2](tripavgtempplot.png)

 ## Disclaimer